Zabrane/qlnd/doc/LightningTickerplants.md

 "0.5.2-99-beta commit=v0.5.1-beta-835-ge0886ff1f56f4c5f92c7feaf941420d7a5751858"

 q).lnd.getInfo[][`identity_pubkey]
-"This returns the public key identifier which is unique to your node"
+"This returns the public key identifier which is unique to the node"
 ```

 ## Funding a Lightning wallet